 Assurant is committed to technological innovation that improves the lives of our clients, customers, employees and other stakeholders.
-We believe that the responsible and ethical use of AI has the potential to favorably revolutionize the way we live and work, and we are committed to earning and maintaining the trust of all stakeholders through the use and delivery of ethical AI solutions.
+We believe that the responsible and ethical use of AI has the potential to favorably revolutionize the way we live and work, and we're committed to earning and maintaining the trust of all stakeholders through the use and delivery of ethical AI solutions.

-- We are committed to AI solutions that do not perpetuate discrimination or biases and inequalities, and that are equitable for all individuals regardless of race, gender, religion, sexual orientation, ability or other protected categories. - We are committed to complying with all applicable laws and regulations, contractual commitments,
+- We're committed to AI solutions that don't perpetuate discrimination or biases and inequalities, and that are equitable for all individuals regardless of race, gender, religion, sexual orientation, ability, or other protected categories. - We're committed to complying with all applicable laws and regulations, contractual commitments, and company policies governing intellectual property rights and the collection, use, and storage of personal data and confidential and proprietary information in our AI Solutions.

-- and company policies governing intellectual property rights and the collection, use, and storage of personal data and confidential and proprietary information in our Al Solutions. - We are committed to providing clear explanations of how our AI systems work and disclosing their use, as required by law and as otherwise appropriate while respecting confidentiality obligations and our intellectual property and data security interests and those of third parties.
-We will not tolerate any use of AI technologies for malicious purposes, misinformation, or propaganda. - We will hold ourselves accountable for our actions and decisions as to our use of AI technologies, including verifying results where needed and rectification of harmful impacts or unintended consequences as appropriate.
-We will consider the insights of relevant personnel, technical disciplines, and business units in the administration of AI technologies and the oversight of the same.
+- We're committed to providing clear explanations of how our AI systems work and disclosing their use, as required by law and as otherwise appropriate while respecting confidentiality obligations and our intellectual property and data security interests and those of third parties.
+We won't tolerate any use of AI technologies for malicious purposes, misinformation, or propaganda. - We'll hold ourselves accountable for our actions and decisions as to our use of AI technologies, including verifying results where needed and rectification of harmful impacts or unintended consequences as appropriate.
+We'll consider the insights of relevant personnel, technical disciplines, and business units in the administration of AI technologies and the oversight of the same.